Informatievlaanderen/VSDS-LDESServer4J/ldes-server-infra-mongo/mongock-changesets/src/main/java/be/vlaanderen/informatievlaanderen/ldes/server/infra/mongo/mongock/changeset11/README.md

-# Mongock Changeset 10
+# Mongock Changeset 11

+## Reason of this changeset
+This changeset updates the FragmentEntity and renames the attribute `numberOfMembers` to `nrOfMembersAdded` to better reflect its actual meaning.

+## Required config
 The following configuration is needed to apply this changeset.

-This changeset updates the FragmentEntity and renames the attribute `numberOfMembers` to `nrOfMembersAdded` to better reflect its actual meaning.

 ```
 mongock: